joshdewhurst/hand-of-zeus/README.md

 ---
 ### a description of the app

-I am going to create a database management system that in similar to an employee management system, but going to put a fun spin on it and have it be a Greek god management system called The Hand of Zues, where Zues, the admin, is able to perform different oporations to change the systems' data.
+Hand of Zues will be a C++ database management system.
+Zues, the admin, is able to perform different oporations to change the systems' data.
 C++ libraries will be used to track operations that create a new entry, delete an entry, or edit an entry within the database.

 ---
 ## wireframes of the app